438 Tactical Helicopter Squadron: Light observation helicopter

-438 Squadron's role radically changed when its first 4 CH-136 Kiowa light observation helicopters (LOH) arrived in January 1981.
+438 Squadron's role radically changed when its first 4 Bell CH-136 Kiowa light observation helicopters (LOH) arrived in January 1981.
 The last 438 Squadron Otter was retired in February and helicopter conversion training began in earnest.
 The squadron would receive a further 5 Kiowas by September of that year, this number would eventually grow to 13 in 1991 with the redistribution of 444 Squadron's aircraft following its deactivation in Germany.

 Tactical helicopters working in close relation with the Army, the squadron now mostly flew operations in support of the ground forces and as such, regularly trained with them in yearly brigade and divisional level exercises such as "Rendez-Vous" (RV) or "Noble Lion".
 Under the overall command of 10 Tactical Air Group and flying the same aircraft as the many Regular Force squadrons under the same command structure, 438 reserve personnel were now poised to offer an ever-increasing domestic and operationally deployed support to these units.
 Wildcats, both aircrew and groundcrew deployed to Egypt, Honduras, and Haiti as augmentees.
 These opportunities to serve full time at home and abroad for predetermined time periods would multiply exponentially over the coming years.

 Another visible change at the squadron was the application of the term "tactical", the unit had to be mobile and operate away from base.
 A fleet of specialised vehicles soon arrived and all personnel had to familiarize themselves with them and get used to working in the field away from its main infrastructures.
 These skills were developed and honed during the many exercises alongside the ground forces.

-Interestingly, the unit was only officially redesignated 438 Tactical Helicopter Squadron on April 1, 1993.
+The unit was only officially redesignated 438 Tactical Helicopter Squadron on April 1, 1993.